run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/helm-install.md

 1. In the NVIDIA Run:ai platform, go to **Resources**
 2. Click **+NEW CLUSTER**
 3. Enter a unique name for your cluster
-4. Optional: Choose the NVIDIA Run:ai cluster version (latest, by default)
+4. Choose the NVIDIA Run:ai cluster version (latest, by default)
-5. Enter the Cluster URL.
-For more information, see [Fully Qualified Domain Name](system-requirements.md#fully-qualified-domain-name-fqdn) requirement.
+5. Select **Same as control plane**
 6. Click **Continue**

 **Installing NVIDIA Run:ai Cluster**

 In the next Section, the NVIDIA Run:ai cluster installation steps will be presented.

-1. Follow the installation instructions and run the commands provided on your Kubernetes cluster.
+1. Follow the installation instructions and run the commands provided on your Kubernetes cluster
+2. Append `--set global.customCA.enabled=true` to the Helm installation command
-2. Click **DONE**
+3. Click **DONE**

 The cluster is displayed in the table with the status **Waiting to connect**.
 Once installation is complete, the cluster status changes to **Connected**.